ile/derby-ui-modal/README.md

 ```

 Give it a name.
 This will create functions `app.modal.my_dialog.show` and `app.modal.my_dialog.close` which can be used in templates and in the code.

+As the functions are created, you can bind a Close button to the closing function:

 ```html
 <ui2:modal name="my_dialog">
 	<p>Content</p>